FrontEndFoxes/curriculum/workshops/react/minis/mini2-react-hooks.md

 Remember, we chose a specific name inside the directive; if we had written`dogs.map((element, number) => (` each item would have been called `element` and its index would have been called `number`).
 :::

-You can see that our empty card disappeared.It's fine!
+You can see that our empty card disappeared.
+It's fine!
 We have an empty `dogs` array so there's simply nothing to render right now.

 Now it's time to like some dogs.